hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-10-apple-town-monogatari.html.md

 keyimg: "/img/appletownstory2.gif"
 ---

 This is the second in a series of posts about NES games.
 As I described in [an earlier post](/my-ten-most-influential-nes-games-4-pinball), I've decided to share my highly subjective, personal top-ten list of NES games based on how **influential** they were to me, one at a time and in no particular order.
-Number 10 on the list is *Apple Town Monogatari: Little Computer People (アップルタウン物語: Little Computer People)* for the Famicom Disk System.
+Number 10 on the list is a game for the Famicom Disk System&mdash;not strictly the NES, I know, but close enough for our purposes.
+That game is *Apple Town Monogatari: Little Computer People (アップルタウン物語: Little Computer People).*

 ![Apple Town Monogatari](/img/appletownstory2.gif)